- Source: the origin of a visit, such as a domain (newyorker.com) or search engine (Google).

 If you’re not overly familiar with the interface, we don’t recommend making major modifications to the Default Channel Grouping.
-If you’re not careful, you can miscategorize data permanently stored in your account.
+If you’re not careful, you can incorrectly categorize data permanently stored in your account.

-The best approach is to create a Custom Channel Grouping, which will avoid damaging the raw data coming into the account and give you the ability to see retroactive numbers.
+The best approach is to create a Custom Channel Grouping.
+This will avoid damaging the raw data coming into the account and gives you the ability to see retroactive numbers.
 You can potentially create up to 100 Custom Channel Groupings under an Analytics view (vs. 50 for standard groupings).
 However, keep in mind that custom groupings are accessible only to the user who sets them up.

 To start, access the Admin section of Analytics and go to Custom Channel Groupings under your desired view.
 Select the “New Channel Grouping” button.